 The colors red and yellow help ground the warmth of the comforting color and help blend your countertop seamlessly into your chosen palette.
 When paired with cool and neutral colors, like navy blue and emerald green, copper can easily stand out.

-If they are really antique, check for signs of the copper’s patina and this is easy to see considering blue-green will easily stand out from the reddish brown color of the copper.
+If you’re searching for antique copper backsplashes, you should look for something classy and rustic charm.
+Many of these antique elements are meticulously handcrafted.
+If they are antique, check for signs of patina, which is easy to see, considering blue-green will easily stand out from the reddish-brown color of the copper.

 Is a Backsplash Made of Copper Easy To Clean?